AdityaBahl/CP-GFG/readme.md

 _Both ways are absolutely correct.
 However what they are different in is their efficiency!_
 _It is not necessary that the efficient solution is more efficient than the basic one solely on the running time complexity._
+_It may mean that the efficient solution is better in terms of :-_

+1. Time Complexity
+2.